- Why Instruct Counsel?

 Such an arrangement can be particularly important where the potential costs might very well outstrip the tax at stake.
 Some of the barristers at Old Square Tax Chambers will be happy to take certain cases on a conditional fee basis.
 Cases will be considered on an individual basis with regard being had to the issues involved.

-If you wish to instruct a tax barrister to act in your appeal on a conditional fee basis, our clerk, Tony Hall will be happy to discuss it further with you.
+If you wish to instruct a tax barrister to act in your appeal on a conditional fee basis, our clerk, Cliff Holland will be happy to discuss it further with you.

 HMRC statement of case